-The City is launching the Google Fiber Community Connections Challenge.
-The Challenge offers non-profits a chance to help bridge the digital divide by winning free Google Fiber high-speed internet service.
+The Google Fiber Community Connections Challenge offered non-profits a chance to help bridge the digital divide by winning free Google Fiber high-speed internet service.
 This is part of the City’s efforts to improve digital inclusion and digital equity within the city limits of KCMO.
-This is a competitive challenge and applications will be evaluated by a City-appointed Selection Committee.
-So, please share this information with your favorite digital inclusion service providers today.
+This was a competitive challenge and applications were evaluated by a City-appointed Selection Committee.

 About the Digital Equity Strategic Plan

 On March 9, 2017, the City of Kansas City, Missouri adopted the Digital Equity Strategic Plan, charting a “path from digital inclusion to economic mobility and entrepreneurship” as its central theme.
 This path includes the traditional Three-Legged Stool of Digital Inclusion (connectivity, computing device, digital life skills training) as step 1, enabling residents to first become consumers of the Internet.
 This traditional approach often sets a goal of enabling people to access the Internet for basic needs, such as signing up for healthcare, safety net services, online banking, and other basic services.
 We are expanding our focus to support residents also becoming Learners, Digital Citizens, Employees and Entrepreneurs through increased connectivity, low cost devices, and fostering opportunities for residents to learn and participate in the community and the digital economy.
 The Digital Equity Strategic Plan is also a guide to the City’s participation in the Kansas City Coalition for Digital Inclusion and other local, state and national coalitions and advocacy to advance digital equity.